nvim-pack/nvim-spectre/README.md

 - Why is it called Spectre?

-I wanted to call it `Search Panel` but this name is not cool.
+I wanted to call it `
-I got the name of a hero on a game.
-Spectre has a skill to find enemy on global map so I use it:)